Welcome to today's edition of the Rush 24-7 podcast.

 You know what the Democrats are on saying?

-This is the best looking contraction that there's ever been in this country.
+This is the best-looking contraction that there's ever been in this country.

-And of course the media is repeating that.
+And of course, the media is repeating that.

-But that not a surprise to you and me, but nevertheless, It is incredibly serious.
+But that not a surprise to you and me, but nevertheless, it is incredibly serious.

-Our growth rate is below the Chicons.
+Our growth rate is below the Chikons.

 Our growth rate is below Cuba.